diegesisandmimesis/dataTypes/README.md

 * ``complement(v)``

-  Returns the complement of this vector with the argument vector.
+  Returns the complement of this vecZZtor with the argument vector.
 That is, the elements of this vector that are not in the argument vector.
 Or in set theoretic terms, if this vector is A and the argument vector is B, A \ B.